ivarref/yoltq/README.md

 This also means that queue jobs in status `:init` will almost always be processed without any type of backoff*.

-This pool also schedules polling jobs that will regularly check for various statuses:
+The threadpool also schedules polling jobs that will check for various statuses regularly:

 * Jobs in status `:error` that have waited for at least `:error-backoff-time` (default: 5 seconds) will be retried.
 * Jobs that have been in `:processing` for at least `:hung-backoff-time` (default: 30 minutes) will be considered hung and retried.